 Though the majority expressed apprehension in their DR plans, 23% of respondents expressed high confidence.
 This may be ill-placed reasoning, given the above challenges and increasing pressures.

 When IT individuals express confidence in their DR, but also note an “overburdened IT team” as a major challenge, clients may see a glaring disconnect.
-If legal firms don’t assure clients of their data’s recoverability with verifiable evidence, then clients will go elsewhere since they may see an inability to retain data for important court proceedings.
+If law firms don’t assure clients of their data’s recoverability with verifiable evidence, then clients will go elsewhere since they may see an inability to retain data for important court proceedings.

 Furthermore, when IT professionals lack proper testing methods to find vulnerabilities in their DR plans, the confidence disconnect only grows wider.
 62% of respondents said they have no DR tests in place or weren’t sure what types of testing they performed.
 Worse, some said they had no disaster recovery strategy at all.
-This means most legal firms aren’t assessing their security risks simply because they aren’t challenging their DR environments.
+This means most law firms aren’t assessing their security risks simply because they aren’t challenging their DR environments.

 It’s important to define internally what your firm calls a “disaster.”
 Historically, DR plans only accounted for weather-related events.
 But, now that weather has become the least-likely type of event to disable your firm, IT teams must plan for a wider gamut of probabilities.
 Cyber threats have become so prevalent that IT teams need mitigation strategies for an intrusion.
 Sensitive client information often makes a valuable ransom for cybercriminals.